Battle of Britain Day: Initial clashes

 Over Romney Marsh Nos.
 41, 92 and 222 Squadrons engaged JG 26, losing one of their number to the Bf 109s.
 The second wave of RAF fighters arrived on the scene, comprising 607 and 213 Squadrons with 23 Hurricanes.
 They initiated a head-on attack against the Do 17s of KG 3.
 A Hurricane and a Dornier collided, both going down.
 The Bf 109s did their best to break up attacks and the bombers held a tight formation, putting up withering cross-fire.
 The Bf 109s were not permitted to leave the bombers and chase enemy fighters.
 Time and again, they were forced to break off and return to the bomber stream, allowing the RAF fighters to return and repeat the process.
 Soon after, No. 605 and No. 501 Squadron arrived with 14 Hurricanes.
 One fighter was hit by return fire, but the pilot aimed his aircraft at a Dornier and bailed out.
 The fighter collided and destroyed the bomber.
 The German bomber crews had no way of knowing that the crashes were not premeditated.
 It seemed as if the British were desperate.
 Nevertheless, they thought the 'tactic' was devastatingly effective.
 Chastened by losses, the Dorniers closed ranks to snuff out the gaps and continued to their target.

-At 14:31, they reached the Thames and British AAA defences opened up.
+At 14:31, they reached the Thames and British anti-aircraft artillery opened up.
 The bombers were forced to evade their fire.
 One Dornier was damaged.
 KG 53 lost a He 111 following up KG 3 over the area.